-All changes that you make to your local SecureSafe folder will be synchronized with your SecureSafe online.
-However, if you happen to delete a file by mistake, you can always retrieve it from the trash, which will keep a copy of all deleted files so long as you don't choose the option "Empty trash".
+All changes that you make to your local SecureSafe folder on your PC/Mac will be synchronised with your SecureSafe online.
+However, if you happen to delete a file by mistake, you can always retrieve it from the trash folder in your online SecureSafe account, which will keep a copy of all deleted files so long as you don't choose the option "Empty trash".

 As for our mobile apps, the SecureSafe Client uses DoubleSec for 2-Factor Authentication.
-When prompted for your login information the first time you open the SecureSafe client, you will need to enter an additional security code.
-However, after your first login DoubleSec automises this process for you, so you only need to enter your username and password even though you have activated 2-factor authentication.
+When prompted for your login information the first time you open the SecureSafe Client, you will need to enter an additional security code.
+However, after your first login DoubleSec automises this process for you, so you only need to enter your username and password to access the client even though you have activated 2-factor authentication.

-For more information about DoubleSec, please contact firstname.lastname@example.org.
+For more information about DoubleSec, please click here or contact email@example.com.